 - Close the books.

-The first step in the accounting cycle is to identify and analyze all transactions made during the accounting period, including expenses, debt payments, sales revenue and cash received from customers.
-During this initial stage, companies go through every transaction that affects their financials, though this should be an ongoing step for companies that are continuously creating customer invoices, buying inventory, paying bills, making payroll and collecting cash.
+The first step in the accounting cycle is to identify and analyze all transactions made during the accounting period, including expenses, debt payments, sales revenue, and cash received from customers.
+During this initial stage, companies go through every transaction that affects their financials, though this should be an ongoing step for companies in a cycle of continuously creating customer invoices, buying inventory, paying bills, making payroll, and collecting cash.

 The next step is to record the details of all financial transactions, in chronological order, as journal entries, whether in an actual book or in an accounting program.
 With double-entry accounting, each transaction is recorded as a debit and corresponding credit in two or more subledger accounts.
 Exactly when the transaction is recorded depends on whether the business prefers the accrual accounting method (as most do) or the cash accounting method.

-When Picture Perfect generates an invoice for the $350 transaction in its billing system, the transaction is recorded (at its simplest) as a $350 debit in the AR subledger and as a $350 credit in the revenue subledger.
+When Picture Perfect generates an invoice for the $350 transaction in its billing system, the transaction is recorded (at its simplest) as a $350 debit in the accounts receivable (AR) subledger and as a $350 credit in the revenue subledger.

-Once journal entries are recorded and approved, they are posted to the general ledger.
+Once journal entries are recorded and approved, they are posted to the general ledger (GL).
 The GL is the master record and summary of all financial transactions, broken down by account.

 On the same day Picture Perfect sold the $350 frame, it sold another two frames for $200 apiece.
 The total of the three sales is detailed in the AR subledger and posted to the GL.

-Closing balances of all the accounts in the GL at the end of an accounting period are reflected in a trial balance.
-At this point, the trial balance doesn’t reflect any adjustments that need to occur if errors — i.e., unbalanced debits and credits — are caught.
+The trial balance reflects the closing balances of all the accounts in the GL at the end of an accounting period.
+At this point, the trial balance doesn’t reflect any adjustments that need to occur if errors—i.e., unbalanced debits and credits—are caught.
 That’s why it’s considered “unadjusted.”

 Picture Perfect adds up the amounts of debits and credits, confident that the totals will balance.

 This step is a continuation of the two previous steps.
-If an error was made, it has to be corrected and recorded as an adjusting journal entry that reflects a change to a previously recorded journal entry.
+Any errors require correction and additional recording as an adjusting journal entry that reflects a change to a previously recorded journal entry.
 Additionally, manual adjustments are recorded in this step, such as accruals for expenses incurred that didn’t make it into the AP system before that account was posted to the GL, or for reconciling items uncovered during the account reconciliation process.

 It doesn’t take long before Picture Perfect’s bookkeeper discovers the mistake: The $350 frame sale was mistakenly entered as $250.
 He creates an adjusting journal entry for $100 to correct the error.

-Once adjustments are made and account balances have been corrected, financial statements can be created.
+With adjustments completed and correct account balances, staff can now create financial statements.
 Financial statements are accounting reports that summarize a company’s activities and performance for a defined period of time, such as monthly or quarterly.
-The three key financial statements that companies generate are the income statement, the balance sheet and the cash flow statement.
+The three key financial statements that companies generate are the income statement, the balance sheet, and the cash flow statement.

 Picture Perfect’s bookkeeper is satisfied that the company’s financial statements are accurate and properly reflect its financial health.